Graduate Services (study only)

 - Computer workstations for library research and internet access

-The Modern Authors Collection (XMAC) includes the works of major twentieth century English, American, and Anglophone literary authors.
-See the list of authors selected by the English Department for this collection.
+The Modern Authors Collection (XMAC) includes the works of major 20th century English, American, and Anglophone literary authors.
+Authors are selected by the English Department.
 The XMAC collection is shelved separately using its own call number scheme.

 Graduate Services also houses a small collection of English and foreign language dictionaries.

 Recommendations for additions to the collection by users of Graduate Services are welcome.
-Please use the Book Purchase Recommendation Form or fill out a card at the desk.
-Add a note in the Comments section, "For Graduate Services."
+Please use the Purchase Request Form to request materials be added to the Graduate Services collection.